Vitiligo in Adult

 - Lichen sclerosus – Look for sclerotic plaques, often in the genital area; can be severely pruritic.

-- Medication or chemical-induced leukoderma – Look for history of certain medications or chemicals.
+- Medication-induced or chemical-induced leukoderma – Look for history of certain medications or chemicals.

 - Onchocerciasis – Shins are common site of involvement.
 Suspect if patient is coming from endemic area (Africa, Central or South America).